 End the hike

 One good way to finish the hike is to end it at Stanley.
 As mentioned earlier, you can walk to Stanley Promenade from the roundabout.
 It’s approximately a 750-metre walk to Blake Pier and should take less than 10 minutes.
 Simply walk down the steps from behind the bus stop, and follow the signs to Ma Hang Park Entrance.

 Alternatively, you can catch bus 16A from Cheshire Home towards Chai Wan.
 The bus makes a stop at Stanley Plaza.

 Not including the bushwhacking and walking through thickets, this is a fairly easy hike.
 The distance to Snoopy Rock from the bus stop is just over 1 km.

 After our hike, we decided to walk down to Stanley to grab a bite and a drink.
 If you’re looking for things to do in Stanley, we have a post to help you out.

 In fact, Stanley is also home to the Rhino Rock, another rock formation that resembles a rhinoceros!
 If you’re interested in learning about it, check out our guide to the Rhino Rock Hike.
-And of course, you can also learn more about the Devil’s Peak Hike.
+Or perhaps you’d be more interested in visiting a rock that resembles a shark?